 I work with different companies and research groups across the UK and am designing devices to deliver cells to different parts of the body to treat health issues such as injured spines, skin conditions and diabetes.

-Every single day is different!
+My Typical Day: Every single day is different!

 I am employed by Loughborough University as an Enterprise Fellow to develop an idea I worked on during my last research project to the point where it can be used in hospitals on patients.
 The university also send me out to solve problems for different healthcare companies who require engineering support.